 - The Alliance’s mission is to identify teenagers with exceptional artistic and literary talent and bring their remarkable work to a national audience.

-- The Alliance also serves as source of information for organizations and individuals who wish to support the creative development of our nation’s teenagers.
+- The Alliance also serves as a source of information for organizations and individuals who wish to support the creative development of our nation’s teenagers.

 - With the President’s Committee on the Arts and the Humanities and the Institute of Museum and Library Services, the Alliance is a founding partner of the National Student Poets Program, the country’s highest honor for young poets which is open exclusively to winners of national Scholastic Awards in poetry.
 Five students are selected annually.